-- Steep Slope Areas over 20%; and - Setbacks from Steep Slope Areas.
+- 1. Steep Slope Areas over 20%; and - 2.
+Setbacks from Steep Slope Areas.

-- 6.6.1 Section 6.3 Environmental DPAs apply to the Steep Slopes DPA. - 6.6.2 The following policies apply to lands as shown on MAP 9

-Steep Slopes DPA as steep slopes and lands within the steep slopes buffer, and shall require a development permit.
+- 6.6.1 Section 6.3 Environmental DPAs apply to the Steep Slopes DPA. - 6.6.2 The following policies apply to lands as shown on MAP 9:Steep Slopes DPA as steep slopes and lands within the steep slopes buffer and shall require a development permit.

-6.6.3 Buildings already partially or wholly constructed within the Steep Slopes DPA shall be recognized as legally nonconforming.
+6.6.3 Buildings already partially or wholly constructed within the Steep Slopes DPA shall be recognized as legally non-conforming.

-- 6.6.4 Steep slopes, understood to be all lands with a natural slope in excess of 20 percent, shall remain free of development and in their natural condition unless the proposed development is supported by a report from a PE providing proof which demonstrates the land is suitable for the proposed development. - 6.6.5 Setbacks from Steep Slopes Areas are understood to be areas at the top and bottom of a steep slope measured at a 2:1 setback ratio for slopes greater than 2.0m in height up to a maximum setback of 30.0m. - The development of parcels within the Steep Slopes DPA must be accompanied by a storm water management plan prepared by a PE to manage erosion, sediment, and runoff. - 6.6.7 Post-development flows shall not exceed pre-development flows and alteration of natural drainage courses shall be minimized. - 6.6.8 Total impervious surface coverage of properties in the Steep Slopes DPA shall be minimized. - Where the Steep Slope Areas render a property undevelopable, a lesser setback or setback area may be permissible in accordance with information provided by a Professional Engineer (PE).
+- 6.6.4 Steep slopes, understood to be all lands with a natural slope in excess of 20 percent, shall remain free of development and in their natural condition unless the proposed development is supported by a report from a PE providing proof which demonstrates the land is suitable for the proposed development. - Where policies in 6.6.4 render a parcel of land undevelopable, a lesser setback may be permissible in accordance with information provided by a Qualified Environmental Professional (QEP) or Professional Engineer (PE) to certify that the land may be safely used as intended.
+Where the land may be safely used subject to conditions set out in a QEP/PE report, those conditions shall be set out in the Development Permit and upon completion of the development, the owner shall provide the City with a statement certified by the QEP/PE that the construction was carried out in compliance with the conditions specified in the development permit. - 6.6.6 Setbacks from Steep Slopes Areas are understood to be areas at the top and bottom of a steep slope measured at a 2:1 setback ratio for slopes greater than 2.0m in height up to a maximum setback of 30.0m. - 6.6.7 The development of parcels within the Steep Slopes DPA must be accompanied by a storm water management plan prepared by a PE to manage erosion, sediment, and run-off. - 6.6.8 Post-development flows shall not exceed pre-development flows and alteration of natural drainage courses shall be minimized. - 6.6.9 Total impervious surface coverage of properties in the Steep Slopes DPA shall be minimized. - 6.6.10 Where the Steep Slope Areas render a property undevelopable, a lesser setback or setback area may be permissible in accordance with information provided by a Professional Engineer (PE).
 The PE should detail how the development will mitigate erosion, land slip, rock falls or subsidence; how the development will not pose hazards to developments on or near the site; and restoration of the natural environment and habitat, where applicable.